 The only complaint I see is that the batteries don’t last long, and some of the books actually come with dead batteries.
 Oops!
 So maybe purchase a replacement set of batteries.
 And if you’re giving it as a gift, check to see that the batteries work first!

 I love these unique books for older toddlers.
 Each one starts by teaching little ones how to ask questions and use their senses to explore and learn.
 They are a fun way to introduce these basic concepts through exploration.
 The illustrations are bright and fun, capturing the reader’s attention and piquing their curiosity.

 We found this book at the library, and my girls love it so much!
 It includes so many fun and easy experiments, I’m thinking of getting a copy to get us through the cold winter days when they can’t play outside anymore.

 This is so much more than a simple cookbook for kids!
 Like the other two, it starts by demonstrating what kinds of questions to ask to help little ones be more aware of what they’re experiencing when they cook and eat.
 Then it teaches how we use all of our senses when we eat.
 After that, children can create many different recipes with the help of an adult.
 Mixed in with the recipes, you’ll find fun food-based experiments as well.

 This book contains ideas for several different projects to make and build for the budding engineer.
 The first is an awesome paint pendulum to teach about gravity.
 What a fun way for little ones to learn!

 Usborne Books have been a household name for several years.
 They are a favorite of many kids and parents.
-Here is what Tiffany from The Crazy Shopping Cart has to say about Usborne:
+Here is what one mom has to say about Usborne: